-- RS-485 is used for network communication, as specified in RS-485 communication network, (terminals 10, 11, and 12) and to connect (in safe areas) to PC/laptop for configuration/diagnostics. - Alarm relay - Normally open (N.O.) in output configuration 1A, 1R, and 2R - N.O. and normally closed (N.C.) in output configuration 2A and 3A - 0-20 mA is Sink in output configuration 1A and Source in output configurations 2A and 3A. - 0-20 mA output configurations 1A, 2A, and 3A are available with the HART® protocol. - In output configuration 1A, link terminals 1 and 8 to change the mA output to Source. - The fault output is N.C. energized SPST relay.
+- RS-485 is used for network communication as specified in Appendix C (terminals 10, 11, and 12) and to connect (in safe area) to PC/laptop for configuration/diagnostics. - Alarm relay - N.O. in output configuration 1A, 1R, and 2R - N.O. and N.C. in output configuration 2A and 3A - 0-20 mA is Sink in output configuration 1A and Source in output configurations 2A and 3A. - 0-20 mA output configurations 1A, 2A, and 3A are available with the HART protocol.

+- In output configuration 1A, link terminals 1 and 8 to change the mA output to Source. - The fault output is N.C. energized SPST relay.
 The contacts are closed when the detector is in its normal operational condition in output configurations 1A, 2A, and 1R and available as N.O. energized in output configurations 3A and 2R. - The auxiliary output is N.O. energized (SPST) relay.
-The auxiliary relay may act in parallel with the alarm relay to activate another external device, or it may provide a warning signal, depending on the function configuration.
+The auxiliary relay may act in parallel with the alarm relay to activate another external device or it may provide a warning signal, depending on the function configuration.

-2.8 Configure the detector
+2.8 Configuring your detector

-You can reprogram the function setup using the RS-485 connection or using the HART® protocol as follows:
+You can reprogram the function setup using the RS-485 connection or using the HART protocol as follows:

-- USB RS-485 harness kit (PN 00975-9000-0011): The USB RS-485 harness kit with RS-485/USB converter, used with the Rosemount host software, enables you to connect to any available PC or laptop to reconfigure settings or perform diagnostics on all Rosemount 975 series flame detectors.
-Refer to the WinHost Configuration and Diagnostic Software for Rosemount 975 Flame - Detectors Manual (00809-0300-4975) for programming instructions when using the USB RS-485 harness kit. - HART protocol: Refer to the Rosemount 975 Flame Detector HART Communication Protocol Manual (00809-0200-4975) for programming instructions.
+USB RS-485 harness kit (PN 00975-9000-0011): The USB RS-485 harness kit with RS-485/USB converter, used with the Rosemount host software, enables you to connect to any available PC or laptop to reconfigure settings or perform diagnostics on all Rosemount 975 series flame detectors.

+Refer to manual 00809-0300-4975 for programming instructions when using the USB RS-485 harness kit.

+• HART protocol: Refer to manual 00809-0200-4975 for programming instructions.